CKalitin/ckalitin.github.io/_posts/2026-03-23-terraform-electrolyzer-modelling.md

 ![Image](/assets/images/terraform-electrolyzer-modelling/electrolyzer_3d_graph_with_lines.png)
 *One of the beautiful charts that came out of this modelling.*

 In 45 days I will begin work at Terraform Industries as a Mechanical Engineering Intern.
 At that time I must be able to hold my own in a conversation about the economics of the Terraformer and have sufficient knowledge of the entire design space.
-To this end, I’ve spent nearly every waking minute of my last 52 hours reseraching and modelling the Terraformer.
+To this end, I’ve spent nearly every waking minute of my last 52 hours researching and modelling the Terraformer.

 As a primer, Terraform Industries is a startup that is developing a process to synthesize Natural Gas from Sunlight and Air.
 Natural Gas is CH4, you can get the C from atmospheric carbon dioxide and the H from water.
 By creating a process that leverages very cheap solar energy (direct DC from the solar, not going through the electrical grid) to power this process, they can produce Natural Gas at a cost that is competitive with fossil Natural Gas.
 This closes the carbon cycle but more importantly gives us abundant and cheap fuels anywhere in the world with enough sunlight to sustain agriculture.